 Private lessons, ensembles and even music scholarships are open to all students, regardless of their degree path.

-The Department of Music has a faculty of scholars, creative artists and active professional performers.
-Fields of study include applied lessons in brass, bagpipes, piano, voice, strings and woodwinds.
-Students also have a variety of performing groups to choose from including chamber orchestra, jazz band, wind ensemble, choir, opera & musical theatre and a variety of smaller chamber groups – all of which perform regular concerts on campus, and on tour.
+The Department of Music has a faculty of scholars, creative artists and active professional performers serving as faculty.
+Opportunities to study applied instruments include brass, bagpipes, piano, organ, voice, strings, percussion, and woodwinds.
+Students also have a variety of performing groups from which to choose including chamber orchestra, jazz band, wind ensemble, multiple choirs, opera & musical theatre, and a variety of smaller chamber groups – all of which perform on campus.